ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Fixed TLAD intro scripted cutscene's cut off distant world in several shots
 - Fixed sometimes mission can't continue for a long time when Johnny is close to Roman's Taxi in Ashley's mission "Roman's Holiday"
 - Fixed one animation's Yusuf's hand passing through the crane cabin glass in Yusuf's mission "Caught With Your Pants Down"
-- Fixed Timur animation delay in one scripted cutscene from TBoGT Ending Mission "Departure Time"
+- Fixed animation playing delay in one scripted cutscene from TBoGT Ending Mission "Departure Time"

 #### Misc